interacsean/pronad/README.md

 ****

 #### Todo
+ - fromPromise - consider reformatting to expect it to already be errorCaught
  - Update readme
  - Consider how to provide pure version as well as wrapped
  - Check where types are failing on usage with containing null